Bill Pounds

 Late in the 1903 season, his contract was purchased by Denver, but it is unclear whether he actually played in Colorado.
 For the remainder of his minor-league career, from 1904 through 1911, he pitched for teams within a couple of hundred miles of his birth—four teams in the New York State League and two in the Tri-State League.
 In the off-seasons he would sometimes pitch for the Paterson Elks team, and he continued to pitch for them after his minor-league career had ended.
 According to The Sporting Life, “Pounds has speed and a rather good assortment of curves.
 He has not the best control in the world.”
 A few years after his career had ended, the Utica Observer described him in this way: “Bill Pounds was the champion sweater of the league.
 He perspired so much that…a miniature lake (formed) around the slab.”
+By the late 1920’s, he had become the proprietor of a hotel in Paterson.
 He died in 1936 in the city of his birth, aged 58.
 Early in the 21st century, the photographic archives of the Chicago Daily News were posted online.
 Although his teammates’ photographs were easily identified, the image of Pounds remained unidentified, or occasionally misidentified as Doc Adkins, for at least a decade.